-Mortality rates were based on an RPH-2014 Mortality Table fully generational using scale MP-2015 while mortality rates for disabled retirees were based on a RPH-2018.
-Healthcare cost trend rates begin at 6.00% for fiscal year 2019, decrease to 5.50% for fiscal year 2020, then settle at 5.00% for fiscal year 2021 and years going forward.
+Healthcare cost trend rates are at 5.50% for fiscal year 2020, then settle at 5.00% for fiscal year 2021 and years going forward.

 The date of the most recent actuarial experience study for which significant assumptions were based is not available.